neutralusername/Systemge-Sample-ConwaysGameOfLife/readme.md

 - a new generation is generated on button press
 - there is a client-side implementation for a new generation loop with a variable interval (time in ms)
 - additionally there is a field which automatically updates with the current grid state
-- the content of this field can be copied and changed to save and load a state by pressing the set button
+- the content of this field can be copied and changed to save and load a grid state by pressing the set button
 - reset clears the grid

 changes to the grid are broadcasted automatically to all other websocket clients.